acsicuib/YAFS/README.md

 Improvements
 ------------
+- june / 25 / 2018 Bug Fixed - The DES.src metric of the CSV results is fixed.
+Identifies the DES-process who sends the message
 - june / 20 / 2018 Messages from sources have an unique identifier that is copied in all the transmissions.
 We can trace each application invocation.

 Acknowledgment